 EXAMS.
-Three examinations will be given during the semester on CH301 material.
-These will be given about once a month at times indicated in the course schedule.
+Three examinations will be given during the semester on CH302 material.
+These will be given about once a month during the scheduled class time.
 Each examination will consist of 30 six-point multiple choice questions that will be machine graded.
-These exams will look remarkably like your quizzes and homework sets in format and content.
+These exams will look remarkably like your quizzes and worksheets in content.